Bullo Pill Railway: The Forest of Dean Railway

-By 1815 Bullo Pill was shipping up to 1,000 tons of coal and stone daily, but the end of the Napoleonic Wars brought about a recession, and by the 1820s the railway was a shadow of its former self.
+By 1815, Bullo Pill was shipping up to 1,000 tons of coal and stone daily, but the end of the Napoleonic Wars brought about a recession, and by the 1820s the railway was a shadow of its former self.
 It was bought by Edward Protheroe, who introduced plans to revitalize it.
-A second Act of Parliament received the Royal Assent on 5 May 1826; this turned the line into a public company, renamed the Forest of Dean Railway Company.
+A second act of Parliament, the Forest of Dean Railway Act 1826 (7 Geo.
+4. c. xlvii) received royal assent on 5 May 1826; this turned the line into a public company, renamed the Forest of Dean Railway Company.

 Industry

 The coming of the railway stimulated industry along its length, connected by sidings or short branches to the main line.
 There were collieries at Bilson, Crump Meadow, Churchway, Quidchurch, Foxes Bridge and numerous other locations, iron mines at Buckshaft, Shakemantle and St Annals, and stone quarries at Shakemantle and Staple Edge.

 Two major ironworks operated close to the railway at Cinderford and Soudley.

 Other industries included brickworks, chemical works, tinplate works and timber yards.